vasi334/tiny-url/README.md

 # config-server

-Server responsible for providing a central place to manage external properties for microservices.
+Server responsible for providing a central place to manage external properties for microservices (like server port).

 > [!NOTE]
 > **Run Spring Boot application**

 > mvn spring-boot:run

+# zipkin
+Zipkin is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in service architectures.
+Features include both the collection and lookup of this data.
+This project use a 	$${\color{docker}Blue}$$ image for zipkin.

+> [!NOTE]
+> **Run Zipkin**

+> docker run -d -p 9411:9411 openzipkin/zipkin